Jean-Baptiste-Lasselle/whoami-web/content/blogs/making-sens-tsconfig.draft.md

   * Use the `--moduleResolution node` GNU Option for typescript modules to be corectly imported for `gulp.pokus.ts` compilation.
 I am using ES2020 as for both --module and --target options, so this means by default this value should be "classic", right

-* Now for compiling the `gulpfile.ts` to `gulpfile.js` and then execute the gulpfile, i need a different `TypeScript` compiler configuration file, namely `tsconfig.gulp.json` :
+* Now for compiling the bulpfile.ts to gulpfile.js and then execute the gulpfile, i need a different typescript compiler configuration file, namely `tsconfig.gulp.json` :
   * "rootDir": "./.gulp/src",
   * "outDir": "./.gulp/bin",
-  * So I will compile all files from the `./.gulp/src` and put the generated JavaScript Files into the `./.gulp/bin` folder, and then execute the resulting `./.gulp/bin/gulpfile.js` file.
-I will certainly compile all `TypeScript` into one single `./.gulp/bin/gulpfile.js`
+  * SO I will compile all files from the `./.gulp/src` and put the generated JavaScript Files into the `./.gulp/bin` folder, and then execute the resulting `./.gulp/bin/gulpfile.js` file.
+Iwill certaainly compile all typescript into one single `./.gulp/bin/gulpfile.js`

 ```bash